 “Staffing Plan” means the organizational chart which illustrates the lines of reporting among organizational units, highlights the units that are wholly devoted to Link operations and maintenance, identifies the staff (by position) within each of those units, and highlights the units that will provide support to Link operations.

 “Standard Operating Procedures” means the detailed procedures that provide direction to operating personnel on how to complete various tasks and handle situations.

+“Standard Maintenance Procedures” means the detailed procedures that provide direction to maintenance personnel on how to complete various tasks and handle situations.

+“Start-Up” is the phase when the County will begin to operate or maintain new facilities such as Link extensions, a maintenance facility, or station, for testing, training, certification or other purposes before the facility opening date (FOD) or the revenue service date (RSD)

 “Start-Up Costs” means agreed-upon costs of the County associated with required tasks during the Start-Up Period.